Devang-25/secret-santa/README.md

 ###Features
 + Provide a list of people, and get a list of randomized pairings back.
 + Supports disallowed pairings in order to prevent certain people from getting paired.
-+ Can send customizable emails to each person in the list.
++ Can send customizable emails to each person in the list announcing their Secret Santa pairing.
++ You can also randomize partial lists by preselecting certain pairings, if that's something you're in to.

 ###Installation
 + Run `npm install` to install dependencies
 + Enter your MailGun api key and domain in `config.js`.
-(If you don't have an account, [MailGun](https://mailgun.com) is free and easy to set up!)
+(If you don't have an account, [MailGun](https://mailgun.com) is free and easy to set up)
 + Start the app on `localhost:3000` by running `npm start`

 ##Base URL